rydmike/flex_color_scheme/README.md

   @override
   Widget build(BuildContext context) {
     // Define which predefined flex scheme to use.
-Go ahead and try some other one. const FlexScheme usedFlexScheme = FlexScheme.mandyRed;
+Go ahead and try some other ones too. const FlexScheme usedFlexScheme = FlexScheme.mandyRed;
     return MaterialApp(
       debugShowCheckedModeBanner: false,
       title: 'FlexColorScheme',
-      // Use a light scheme with the light FlexColorScheme factory and the toTheme method.
+      // A light scheme, passed to FlexColorScheme.light factory, then use the
+      // toTheme method to return the resulting theme to the MaterialApp theme.
       theme: FlexColorScheme.light(colors: FlexColor.schemes[usedFlexScheme].light).toTheme,
-      // We do thing for the dark theme, but using FlexColorScheme.dark factory and
+      // We do the same thing for the dark theme, but using FlexColorScheme.dark factory and
       // the dark FlexSchemeColor in FlexColor.schemes.
       darkTheme: FlexColorScheme.dark(colors: FlexColor.schemes[usedFlexScheme].dark).toTheme,
-      // Use the above dark or light theme, based on active themeMode: light/dark/system
+      // Use the above dark or light theme, based on active themeMode value light/dark/system.
       themeMode: themeMode,
-      // This simple example app has only one page.
       home: HomePage(
         themeMode: themeMode,
         onThemeModeChanged: (ThemeMode mode) {